spatie/typescript-transformer/docs/dtos/class-property-processors.md

 As you can see, we check in the closure if the type is a `string` or a `compound` type.
 If it is none of these two types, we remove it by returning `null`.

 Why checking for the compound type?
 In the end, the compound type will be given to the closure.
-If we removed it, the whole property could be removed from the Typescript definition.
+If we removed it, the whole property could be removed from the TypeScript definition.

 Do not forget you have to create your own `DtoTransformer` with your class property processors in the `getClassPropertyProcessors` method.